poornalutimath/OI_internship/README.md

 ## Task01: Weather App

-<p>This repository includes two versions of a weather application:

 ### Basic Version:
 Description: A command-line tool for retrieving weather information based on user input (city name).
 Functionality: Fetches current weather data from the OpenWeatherMap API and displays city name, temperature, humidity, and weather description.